jesse-ai/docs/docs/docs/strategies/entering-and-exiting.md

 <!-- ## Margin trading

-`should_short()` and `go_short()` are used for shorting, which only possible if the market you're trading supports margin trading.
-In case it doesn't, you can turn off shorting by:
+`should_short()` and `go_short()` are used for short selling, which is only possible in the "futures" trading mode (which means it's not supported in spot trading mode).

+You can either remove it or turn it off shorting by simply returning `False`:

 ```py
 def should_short(self):